Garuda Indonesia: Controversy during the leadership of Ari Askhara

 On 5 December 2019, Ari Askhara was fired from his position for smuggling a classic Harley-Davidson motorcycle and Brompton folded bicycle.
-The motorcycle and bicycle were found by the Soekarno–Hatta International Airport's Customs and Excise team inside a recently-delivered Airbus A330-900 aircraft.
+The motorcycle and bicycle were found by the Soekarno–Hatta International Airport's Customs and Excise team inside a recently delivered Airbus A330-900 aircraft.
 It was revealed that Ari Askhara and other directors had been implementing various policies that harmed Garuda flight attendants, such as mutation without explanation, additional flight hours, and discrimination between employees.
-These policies have since been revoked.
+These policies were subsequently revoked.

 A year later in December 2020, it was revealed through Twitter that many Garuda flight attendants had been victims of sexual harassment and coercion to prostitution during Ari's leadership, with many attendants confirming that VP Cabin Attendant Roni Eka Mirsa was the pimp for the prostitution circle.
 Police responded by investigating the whistleblower in the case for defamation after a report was filed by an air hostess who was allegedly the mistress of various executives at state-owned enterprises.
-She later dropped the defamation complaint.
+She later dropped the complaint.
 State-owned Enterprises Minister Erick Thohir said that he would consider dismissing executives of state-owned enterprises if their female employees have faced sexual harassment.

-COVID-19 pandemic (2020–present)
+COVID-19 pandemic (2020–2023)

-On 14 May 2020, as a result of the COVID-19 pandemic and its impacts on aviation and airlines, Garuda Indonesia furloughed 800 of its staff for at least three months.
+On 14 May 2020, as a result of the COVID-19 pandemic and its impact on the aviation industry, Garuda Indonesia furloughed 800 of its staff for at least three months.
 In June, it laid off 180 contracted pilots.
-The airline implemented face masks for the crew members in accordance with health regulations to prevent the spread of the disease.
+The airline implemented face masks for crew members following health regulations to prevent the spread of the disease.
 On 16 June 2020, after some passengers complained that they could not see the flight attendants' faces, Garuda president director Irfan Setiaputra said the airline was planning to replace face masks with face shields for its cabin crew.
-Three days later, in response to public criticism over the plan, he said Garuda's flight attendants would not stop using face masks.
+Three days later, in response to public criticism of the plan, he said Garuda's flight attendants would not stop using face masks.